 Faux diamonds are very close in physical properties and appearance to real things.
 The best imitations are nearly as hard as real diamonds and often come without flaws.

-Fake diamonds should not be confused with lab-created or artificial diamonds, whose chemical composition is the same as that of real diamonds.
+Fake diamonds should not be confused with lab-created diamonds, whose chemical composition is the same as that of real diamonds.

 The difference between synthetic and natural diamonds is their origin – synthetic diamonds are created in labs.

 What are the Best Fake Diamonds?

 Let’s take a closer look at each of them and see what makes them a good choice.

 Moissanites are probably the best diamond imitations that exist and for a good reason.
 They are almost as hard as real diamonds, moissanite’s hardness is 9.5 on the Mohs scale, while diamond’s hardness is 10.